patelnav/my-tools-mcp/PLAN.md

 # **MCP-Connected Command Tool Documentation Server – Implementation Guide**

-This single markdown file outlines the implemented approach for building a VSCode/Cursor extension that automatically retrieves and displays command-line tool documentation based on the user's project folder and selected tools.
+This single markdown file outlines the implemented approach for building a VSCode/Cursor extension that automatically discovers and displays command-line tool documentation from the user's project.
 The UI is in React, and the build process uses Webpack for a robust, production-ready workflow.

 ---